Lynching in the United States: Roosevelt presidency

 Anti-lynching advocates such as Mary McLeod Bethune and Walter Francis White campaigned for presidential candidate Franklin D. Roosevelt in 1932.
 They hoped he would lend public support to their efforts against lynching.
-Senators Robert F. Wagner and Edward P. Costigan drafted the Costigan–Wagner Bill in 1934 to require local authorities to protect prisoners from lynch mobs.
-Like the Dyer Bill, it made lynching a Federal crime in order to take it out of state administration.
+In 1934, White prevailed upon Democratic senators Robert F. Wagner and Edward P. Costigan for a new anti-lynching bill which led to the draft of the Costigan–Wagner Bill in the same year to require local authorities to protect prisoners from lynch mobs.
+Like the Dyer Bill, it made lynching a federal crime in order to take it out of state administration.

-Southern Senators continued to hold a hammerlock on Congress.
-Because of the Southern Democrats' disfranchisement of African Americans in Southern states at the start of the 20th century, Southern whites for decades had nearly double the representation in Congress beyond their own population.
-Southern states had Congressional representation based on total population, but essentially only whites could vote and only their issues were supported.
+Southerners had a disproportionate influence on Congress.
+Because of the Southern Democrats' disfranchisement of African Americans in Southern states at the start of the 20th century, Southern Whites for decades had nearly double the representation in Congress beyond their own population.
+Southern states had Congressional representation based on total population, but essentially only Whites could vote and only their issues were supported.
 Due to seniority achieved through one-party Democratic rule in their region, Southern Democrats controlled many important committees in both houses.
-Southern Democrats consistently opposed any legislation related to putting lynching under Federal oversight.
-As a result, Southern white Democrats were a formidable power in Congress until the 1960s.
+As a result, Southern white Democrats were a formidable power in Congress until the 1960s and they consistently opposed any legislation related to putting lynching under Federal oversight.

 In the 1930s, virtually all Southern senators blocked the proposed Costigan–Wagner Bill.
 Southern senators used a filibuster to prevent a vote on the bill.
 Some Republican senators, such as the conservative William Borah from Idaho, opposed the bill for constitutional reasons (he had also opposed the Dyer Bill).
 He felt it encroached on state sovereignty and, by the 1930s, thought that social conditions had changed so that the bill was less needed.
 He spoke at length in opposition to the bill in 1935 and 1938.
-1934 saw 15 lynchings of African Americans with 21 lynchings in 1935, 8 in 1936, and 2 in 1939.
+1934 saw 15 lynchings of African Americans, with 21 lynchings in 1935, eight in 1936, and two in 1939.